dpsutton/resize-window/readme.md

 code of resize-window.
 When we want to work in one exclusively, we call up resize-window (bound with `C-c ;` and then hit `k` for kill all the other windows.
-We edit our tests and then call up resize-window and hit `y` for yank.
+We edit our tests and then call up resize-window and hit `>` restore to a succeding saved state or `<` for a preceding one.
 Think that we just put them into a ring buffer, but they are actually in a stack.

+## The window configurations stack ##

+The stack is a customizable size holder for window configurations.
+It folds over.
+Moving after the end restarts from the beginning and vice versa.
+Old configurations are dropped due to a chosen reduction in its size or an exceding number of configurations saved.

+Move forward/backward via `>` and `<` (to avoid pressing a modifier key, you may consider `,` and `.` as possible alternatives).
+Originally I was using `r` and `R` to move in the stack...

+Special flags give hints about the direction followed, forward `>` or backward `<`, and if the current window configuration is modified `*` or not `=` (aka saved in the stack at the current position).

+When a configuration is modified, adjacent positions in the stack are considered to see if such new configuration is already there.
+In such a case, modification flag and direction followed are set accordingly.

 ## Create windows ##

 Here, we want to create a bunch of windows.
 We can use `2` and `3` to make splits like their native emacs commands `C-x 2` and `C-x 3`.
 Use `0` to kill the split.
-If you want to go down to a single, use the example above to hit `k` to kill all and then `y` to restore.
+If you want to go down to a single, use the example above to hit `k` to kill all and then `>` or `<` to restore.
 Again, all of the buffer resizing commands work (`f`, `p`, `b`, `n`) to resize these buffers.

 ![usage gif](images/navigate.gif)